tripat86/DatingApp/README.md

 Persist data using Entity Framework Core.

 Used Repository Pattern, created generic Repository for adding another layer of abstraction over Entity Franework.

+Implemented common error handling in Angular and .net core to show Api errors on client app.

+Used ngx-loader to show loader on each http request and hide loader on http response.

+Implemeted Routing.
+Secured routes with CanActivate and CanDeActivate guards.

+Implemented resolvers to pass data in route.